-PURPOSE: To establish guidelines for library staff and library users in the use and dissemination of electronic information through the Internet and to inform the public of the Library’s policy on Internet access.
+PURPOSE: To establish guidelines for library staff and library users in the use and dissemination of electronic information through the Internet and to inform the public of the Library's policy for Internet access.

-AUTHORITY: The Library Mission Statement PPM #CLO-001; Guidelines Governing Use of the Library PPM #CLO-101; the Collection Development Policy PPM #CLO-1100; Guidelines Governing the Use of the Children’s Area PPM #CLO-707; Florida Statutes, Chapter 815; Florida Statutes, Chapter 847; the American Library Association’s Access to Digital Information, Services, and Networks: An Interpretation of the Library Bill of Rights (see Attachment A); Federal Public Law 106-554, Title XVII, the Children’s Internet Protection Act (CIPA) (see Attachment B); Countywide PPM #CW-R008, Internet Use Policy (see attachment C).
+AUTHORITY: The Library Mission Statement PPM #CLO-001; the Collection Development Policy PPM #CLO-1100; Guidelines Governing the Use of the Children's Area PPM #CLO-707; the American Library Association's Access to Digital Information, Services, and Networks: An Interpretation of the Library Bill of Rights; Federal Public Law 106-554, Title XVII, the Children's Internet Protection Act (CIPA); Florida Statutes, Chapter 815; Florida Statutes, Chapter 847.

-Children and teens may use a computer in the children’s area/room and the teen area/room at all locations without a library card.
+Children and teens may use the computers in the children's area and the teen area at all locations without a PBCLS library card.

-An adult not accompanied by a child or teen is not allowed to use computers in the children’s or teen area/room.
+An unaccompanied adult is not allowed to use computers in the children's area or teen area.

-In accordance with the Children’s Internet Protection Act, the Library’s computers and wireless connection are filtered to block internet access to visual depictions that are obscene, contain child pornography, or are harmful to minors.
-Websites that contain material categorized by the filter as pornographic, or software that may be harmful to the Library’s network are also blocked.
-These filters are not foolproof.
+In accordance with the Children's Internet Protection Act (CIPA) the Library's computers and wireless connection are filtered to block Internet access to visual depictions that are obscene, contain child pornography, or are harmful to minors.
+Content filters are never perfectly accurate.
 Parents or legal guardians retain the right and responsibility to determine what use is appropriate for their child.
-If requested by the patron, a filter may be removed for bona fide research or other lawful purposes.
-Staff can require a patron to use a particular computer or a particular computer area when the filter is being removed.

 Responsibility of Users

-The Library encourages users to be responsible and considerate of others when using computers in a public setting shared by people of all ages.
+The Library encourages users to be responsible and considerate of others when using computers in a public setting.
 Parents and legal guardians are responsible for determining what information is appropriate for themselves and their children.
 Disregarding the following guidelines may result in loss of computer privileges, potential loss of library privileges, and possible prosecution:

-- The Library’s computer equipment and software must be used as installed.
-Users are not allowed to delete, add to, or change the installed hardware and software.
+- The Library's computer equipment and software must be used as installed.
+Users are not allowed to delete, add to, or change the installed hardware or software.

 - Users may not disrupt or interfere with other computer or network users, services, or equipment.
-Intentional disruption of the operation of computer systems and networks is a violation of Florida Statutes, Chapter 815, as may be amended, and users may be held responsible.
+Intentional disruption of the operation of computer systems and networks is a violation of Florida Statutes, Chapter 815, and users may be held responsible.

 - Users may not represent themselves as another person or use Internet access to transmit obscene, threatening, or harassing materials.